 TStack

-also applies to TDeque.
+also applies to TDeque

-TArrayList classes
+TArrayList

-The TArrayList classes provide array based implementations
+classes provide array based implementations

 of the

-TList interfaces.
+interfaces.
 The data in the list

-is represented as a T[] that grows with the size of the list.
+that grows with the size of the list.

-| Type | Class |
+Type | Class |

 boolean |